Azure/azure-powershell/src/DataMigration/DataMigration.Autorest/docs/New-AzDataMigrationToSqlVM.md

 To make it offline add -Offline to the parameters.

 Note :
-Create a new database migration to a given SQL VM..
+Create a new database migration to a given SQL VM.
 Note - For the Scope parameter, use the Scope of the SQL VM (/subscriptions/111-222/resourceGroups/myRG/providers/Microsoft.SqlVirtualMachine/SqlVirtualMachines/xyz-SqlVM) and not the Compute SQL VM (/subscriptions/111-222/resourceGroups/myRG/providers/Microsoft.Compute/virtualMachines/xyz-SqlVM)

 ## PARAMETERS